tsungwu/TSFviaML/README.md

 # TSFviaML
-Book_Time Series Forecasting via iForecast
+Book_Time Series Forecasting using Machine Learning- Case Studies with R and iForecast